Download the Zoom Solution Brief

 - A Communications Service Provider that can provide SIP trunks for Zoom Phone.
-Zoom refers to this connectivity Bring Your Own Carrier (BYOC).
-The SIP trunks are delivered directly to the Zoom cloud by your carrier or to a premises-based SBC in your office or data center
+Zoom refers to this connectivity as Bring Your Own Carrier (BYOC).
+The SIP trunks are delivered directly to a Ribbon SBC on-premises or in a data center and then delivered to Zoom Phone.

-- A Zoom-certified Session Border Controller to terminate the SIP Trunks - Ribbon’s Software Edition (SBC SWe Lite), SBC 1000, SBC 2000 and EdgeMarc portfolio are all certified.
-The SBC acts as a secure voice firewall, mitigates interoperability issues and manages media connectivity.
+- A Zoom-certified Session Border Controller to terminate the SIP Trunks - Ribbon’s SBC Software Edition (SBC SWe), SBC Software Edition Edge (SBC SWe Edge) SBC 1000, SBC 2000, SBC 5400, SBC 7000, and the EdgeMarc portfolio are all certified.
+The SBC acts as a secure voice firewall, mitigates interoperability issues, and manages media connectivity.

 What is the SBC’s Role in Bring Your Own Carrier (BYOC)?

 Zoom requires a Zoom certified SBC to act as bridge between Zoom Phone and the phone network (the carrier).
 The session border controller provides multiple functions:

 - Security – it acts as a voice-aware firewall, protecting the voice traffic itself and prevents bad actors from entering the data network via the voice network

 - Interoperability – Ribbon’s SBCs can adjust key deployment parameters to best match your carrier requirements, making BYOC set-up easy and trouble-free

 - Legacy Connectivity – many organizations still have analog phones, elevator phones, door phones, and fax machines.
 Ribbon’s hardware–based SBCs have analog ports (FXS and FXO) to keep these assets connected and available.